A question I'm sometimes asked is how to get into woodworking, what tools I would recommend, where to start.

 Start by getting a few hand tools - a hammer, screwdrivers, nails, a few chisels, a hack saw, a try square, some sort of work table, and some clamps.

 Your first power tools should probably be a drill and a jigsaw.
-Those are tools that come in handy here and there, even if you are not into woodworking.
+Those are tools that come in handy here and there even if you aren't into woodworking.
 You won't be able to make any fine furniture with them, but it's enough to bang together a few projects for the basement or outside.

 There are different grades of tools available at different prices.
 Salesmen will probably tell you to get good quality tools that last a lifetime.
 But the price difference between a cheap tool and a good quality tool can easily be a factor of four.
 My advice is to get cheap tools first and use them until they break.
 Once they break, it's time to consider getting something better.
 But unless you are a professional who uses the tools every day, even a cheap tool is likely to last a long time.